The original Shure SM7 was one of the best professional mics to hit the market.

 Also known as Mid-range emphasis, this response mode is very much like the Bass Rolloff but introduces greater amplification to the mids and treble.
 This makes it perfect for recording string instruments with high pitch, such as guitars and violins.

-This mic delivers the best performance that a dynamic mic can, but there’s a catch, as you might have noticed.
+The Shure SM7B delivers the best performance that a dynamic mic can, but there’s a catch, as you might have noticed.
 It needs a large amount of gain - around 60 dB.

 While this won’t pose much of a hindrance in a professional studio setup, you need to ensure that you have enough power.
 Otherwise, you might just end up with a weak output.